wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 be forwarded to the upper level.
 Argument `stallEvict` is just forwarded to the MSHR entry object, and is not used by the method.

+The method first checks whether the MSHR is full or not (recall that if `fwdRequest` is set, two slots are needed).
+If full, no allocation will happen, and the function returns `-1`.
+Otherwise, `size_` is incremented by one.
+Then the function creates a new entry, and possibly the register object for the address, if it does not exist, and adds the new entry into the requested position of the list in the register object.